 Food Assistance for Assets (FFA) programmes can produce immediate advantages for a community in terms of food security and nutrition.
 At the same time, they can help reduce risks from natural disasters and contribute to long-term benefits for the environment and for livelihoods.
 This, in turn, increases a community's resilience.

 FFA programmes are one of WFP’s key tools for providing food assistance to the most vulnerable.
-Using food, vouchers or cash transfers, they get communities particpating in asset creation activities.
+Using food, vouchers or cash transfers, they get communities participating in activities such as repairing irrigation systems, building bridges, soil conservation and setting up community granaries.
+FFA: Five keys to success

 FFA programmes aim to: